hfoley/SynapseLoadV2/README.md

 	10. Azure Synapse - Synapse Truncate Load pipeline - parameter/metadata driven pipeline that does truncate/reload pattern into Synapse SQL pool only target tables

 * [01 Create Resources](https://github.com/hfoley/SynapseLoadV2/tree/master/01%20Create%20Resources)   - contains PowerShell scripts to build all the Azure components in the solution.
 * [02 SQL Scripts](https://github.com/hfoley/SynapseLoadV2/tree/master/02%20SQL%20Scripts) - contains the SQL Server script to create the metadata tables and insert data in your Azure SQL DB.
-* [03 SQL Scripts](https://github.com/hfoley/SynapseLoadV2/tree/master/03%20Sample)  - contains all the files if you'd like to setup a sample source/destination.
+* [03 Sample](https://github.com/hfoley/SynapseLoadV2/tree/master/03%20Sample) - contains all the files if you'd like to setup a sample source/destination.

 ## Pre-reqs